GED Subjects

 You need to answer multiple-choice questions that measure your understanding of topics such as punctuation, sentence structure, language usage, and organization.

 Then, you will have to compose a five-part essay.
 You’ll be asked to indicate which of two viewpoints on a contemporary issue is supported best.
+Check here to learn more about how to write a good GED essay, an essay that will bring a good score.

 Science